 “Sister Hillary,” said one woman, “are you okay?”

 Hillary found herself nodding even though she wanted to shake her head violently.
-She turned around to she where she had come from and there was no sign of the doorway behind her.
+She turned around to see where she had come from, and there was no sign of the doorway behind her.

-The woman who called out to her, put a sandwich and coffee in her hand and waived towards a more woodsy area of the park and said “Your turn to go find old Nick in the bushes.” then she walked away, saying “Watch his hands, Sister, you know how he is when it’s warm.”
+The woman who called out to her, put a sandwich and coffee cup in her hands and waived towards a more woodsy area of the park and said “Your turn to go find old Nick in the bushes.” then she walked away, saying “watch his hands, Sister, you know how he is when it’s warm.”

 More obediently than she felt, Hillary took the food along a path into the woods.
 After a short walk, she came upon an old man sitting on a stone bench.
 He was wrapped in a blanket, chewing an unlit cigar and reading a paper.
 The smell of him was overpowering.
 He smelled like he hadn’t showered for a year.

 “Oh bless you, Sister, you don’t know how much joy you bring to my life.
 Sit here just for a second with old uncle Nick.”
 He said, patting the empty seat on the bench next to him.